dedoussis/asynction/README.md

 SocketIO python framework driven by the [AsyncAPI](https://www.asyncapi.com/) specification.
 Built on top of [Flask-SocketIO](https://github.com/miguelgrinberg/Flask-SocketIO).
 Inspired by [Connexion](https://github.com/zalando/connexion).

 The purpose of Asynction is to empower a specification first approach when developing [SocketIO](https://socket.io/) APIs in Python.
+It guarantees that your API will work in accordance with its documentation.

-_Disclaimer: Asynction is still at a very early stage and should not be used in production codebases._
+_Disclaimer: Asynction is still at an early stage and should not be used in production codebases._

 ## Features